dinhsonhai132/MercuryLang/README.md

 # Mercury Programming Language
-(version 2.0.1 test)

 Welcome to **Mercury**, a simple programming language inspired by Python.
 Mercury is designed for clean, readable, and powerful code, making it ideal for developers of all levels.

 ## Features

 - **Python-like Syntax**: Intuitive and easy-to-read code.
+- **Dynamic Typing**: Skip worrying about variable types.
 - **Custom Functions**: Create flexible functions with ease.
+- **Error Handling**: Debug efficiently with clear error messages.
 - **Extensive Standard Library**: Tools for data manipulation, file handling, and more.

 ## Getting Started